IrfatMahmoodTurkey/ng-im-form-bootstrap/NgImFormBootstrap/projects/ng-im-form-bootstrap/README.md

 ---

-## Current Version: 1.1.0
+## Current Version: 1.1.1

-- Enhanced section and field ordering with intuitive drag‑and‑drop functionality.
-- Refined field selection UI for a smoother, more user‑friendly experience.
-- Resolved bugs and issues to improve overall stability and reliability.
+- Some bugs and issues have been fixed.